golden-vcr/showtime/README.md

 access.
 The code in [`authflow.go`](./internal/twitch/authflow.go) implements the client-side logic for this auth flow.

-## Updating state

-There is currently no API for performing administrative tasks: instead, you need to run an `admin` command that's implemented in [`cmd/admin/main.go`](./cmd/admin/main.go).

-To change the currently selected tape:

-- `go run cmd/admin/main.go set-tape <tape-id>`

-To clear the current tape:

-- `go run cmd/admin/main.go clear-tape`

-Running without arguments will print the currently selected tape.

 ## Running

 Once your `.env` file is populated, you should be able to build and run the server: